 Pueblo, Colorado — Valco Ponds State Wildlife Area

-On Wednesday, the workshops were in the morning.
-I dropped Michael off at Compassion International a little after noon and had the rest of the day and a car all to myself.
-So where to go to have a chance at the most birds?
-The best place seemed to be about 40 miles south of Colorado Springs near the town of Pueblo.
-I drove down through the dessert and arrived at Valco Ponds State Wildlife Area a few minutes after 2:00.
+I arrived at Valco Ponds State Wildlife Area west of Pueblo a few minutes after 2:00.
 This wasn’t a very impressive area.
 The Valco Cement Plant was to the immediate east and, in fact, owned the ponds themselves.
 A dirt path ran between the ponds and the Arkansas River.
 The banks of the river were lined with scrubby bushes with numerous paths made by fishermen.

 As soon as I got out of the car, I met a local birder.
 I asked him what he’d seen, but he didn’t mention anything of interest.
 I headed toward the river down one of the paths through the trashy brushy area.
 Almost immediately I saw a male Audubon’s Warbler.
 Four American Pipits were walking on a gravel bar in the river.
 I heard something behind me and spotted two Chipping Sparrows under one of the bushes.
 As I watched them, I noticed another bird in the same bush.